Including OWASP ModSecurity Core Rule Set

 ...

 These abbreviations all start with the prefix mel, short for ModSecurity error log, followed by the field name.
-Let’s try it out to output the rule IDs from the messages:
+Let’s try it out to output the rule IDs from the alerts:

 920440